SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 A `-Default` switch enables registering PSGallery should it be accidentally removed.
 The `-URL` will accept the HTTP address without the need to specify `/api/v2` as that will be assumed and discovered at runtime.
+Support for local filesystem repositories must be maintained.
 A `-InstallationPolicy` switch accepts `Trusted` or `Untrusted` (default) indicating whether to prompt the user when installing resources from that repository.